 Then he dances.

 And his dance is bad.
-It’s horrible, in the most disturbing ways.
-I’m not even sure when he’s done.
+Horrible, in the most disturbing ways.
+I’m not even sure when it’s done.
 I just figure it’s over when he gets tired.
-His momentum sputters out like a marathon runner who trained poorly and ran out of gas.
+His momentum sputters.
+Like a marathon runner.
+Trained poorly.
+Ran out of gas.
 After I witness his performance, I ask him.
 “Is that it dude?”